 The school states in its mission statement that "We are committed to a holistic based education in a caring and enlightened environment.
 We aim to foster creative thinking, courage of convictions and a positive attitude to draw out the highest potential in every student’s mind, spirit and body".

-The school has added a year level each school year since opening and now includes Years 8, 9 and 10; it managed the 44% increase in student numbers over two years between 2014 and 2016 effectively.
+The school has added a year level each school year since opening and now includes Years 8 to 12; it managed the 44% increase in student numbers over two years between 2014 and 2016 effectively.
 Low teacher:student ratios of 1:15 in FS and 1:11 in other year groups, ensure that students are provided with personal attention.
 Children from FS1 to Year 4 are in mixed gender classes; thereafter, students are taught in single-gender lessons.

 What about curriculum?

 Diyafah International School follows the English National Curriculum, leading to (I)GCSE, GCSE and A Levels.
-From September 2018 DIS began Key Stage 4 Studies for (I)GCSE and GCSE.
+From September 2018 DIS began Key Stage 4 Studies for (I)GCSE and GCSE, followed by A Levels in 2020.

 Students follow a combination of core, compulsory subjects and optional subjects.
 Core subjects include GCSE or iGCSE English Language, Mathematics, Science – Chemistry, Physics and Biology, Arabic Language (also with an MoE option), MOE Islamic Studies (for Muslim students), and MOE Moral Education.
 Optional subjects from which students will choose a number will include: Physical Education, History, Geography, Spanish, Computing Science or ICT, Art and Design, and Business Studies.